MdEstiakAhmed/api_test/README.md

 # API test

 ###### A simple API test with laravel fromework.
 All type of CRUD operation's API has been created.
 Postman application is used to test the API's.
+Here I also use login authentication API with JWT.
 I give the details bellow.

 ### There are two table.
 One is students table and another one is courses.